Are Scented Candles Toxic?

 With so many harmful effects that we listed above, you might be thinking that you would have to say goodbye to your warm, fuzzy, and aromatic candles.
 But fret not!
 There are many natural and chemical-free alternatives that you can opt for.

-1. Unscented Natural-Wax Candles
+1. Unscented Natural Wax Candles

 If you are just looking for that warm glow that candles add to your room/house then go for unscented candles made from natural wax-like coconut wax.

-2. Natural-wax Candles
+2. Natural Wax Candles

 Go for all-natural candles that are made from renewable resources like, coconut wax, beeswax, soy wax, or vegetable wax.
 Research shows that natural plant-based wax candles release the lowest number of chemical pollutants.

 Candles made from coconut wax are completely environmentally friendly and sustainable.
 They are in fact slow-burning and have a superior scent throw.
-They can hold fragrances very well and ensure that you have your favourite scent lingering in your room for long.
+They can hold fragrances very well and ensure that you have your favorite scent lingering in your room for long.

 You can even opt for beeswax candles that help clean indoor air.
 Although there are no concrete studies to support this claim, it is said that they emit negative ions, which help clear bacteria, pollen, and more.
 They also tend to burn longer than soy and paraffin candles.